eguidotti/website/content/coding.md

   table figure {margin: 0!important;}
 </style>

-I am familiar with a dozen of programming languages, but I mainly code in R and Python.
-Most of the packages I develop are based on my [papers](/publication/) and [conference talks](/event/).
+I am familiar with several programming languages and I mainly code in R and Python.
+Most of the packages I develop are based on my [papers](/publication/) and [talks](/event/).

 ## GitHub repositories